Reweighted Time-Evolving Block Decimation for Improved Quantum Dynamics Simulations

-Recently, there have been advances in using a matrix product operator (MPO) to encode a time-evolved observable or a matrix product density operators (MPDO) to encode a time-evolved density operator \cite{White_2018,MPO-1,mpdo-2,mpdo-3,Cui_Cirac_Bañuls_2015}.
+Recently, there have been advances in using a matrix product operator (MPO) to encode a time evolved observable or a matrix product density operator (MPDO) to encode a time evolved density operator \cite{White_2018,Wtwo_stepper,MPO-1,mpdo-2,mpdo-3,Cui_Cirac_Bañuls_2015}.
 MPOs and MPDOs are also represented using a matrix product, and they can also be time evolved using the TEBD time evolution scheme \cite{mpdo-tebd,mpdo-tebd2}.
-The advantage of using a MPO or MPDO over an MPS for time evolving quantum states lies in the ability of and MPO or MPDO to more efficiently encode quantum entanglement and classical correlations.
+The advantage of using an MPO or MPDO over an MPS for time-evolving quantum states lies in the ability of an MPO or MPDO to more efficiently encode quantum entanglement and correlations.

 However, the TEBD time-evolution of an MPDO does a poor job at conserving conserved quantities (including the rather trivial density matrix trace).
 Ref. \cite{White_2018} proposes a clever and fairly simple Density Matrix Truncation (DMT) method, which can conserve local conserved quantities nearly exactly (i.e. up to machine precision errors).
 TEBD utilizes a singular value decomposition (SVD) truncation as the approximate step to limit computational cost.
 In the simplest case, DMT modifies this SVD truncation such that all nearest-neighbor 3-body expectation values are not changed by the truncation approximation, which allows conserved quantities that are a sum of nearest-neighbor 3-body operators to be exactly conserved.
 This allows DMT to more accurately capture long time hydrodynamic and complex intermediate time behavior.
 However, the truncation approximation used by DMT fails to maintain longer-range two-body correlations, such as $\langle\sigma_i^\mu \sigma_{i+3}^\nu\rangle$.
-This results because DMT and TEBD give simple two-body correlations such as $\langle\sigma_i^\mu \sigma_{i+3}^\nu\rangle$ exactly the same priority in the approximation step as many-point correlation functions, such as $\langle\sigma_1^{\mu_1} \cdots \sigma_{n}^{\mu_n}\rangle$.
+This occurs because DMT and TEBD give simple two-body correlations such as $\langle\sigma_i^\mu \sigma_{i+3}^\nu\rangle$ exactly the same priority in the approximation step as many-point correlation functions, such as $\langle\sigma_1^{\mu_1} \cdots \sigma_{n}^{\mu_n}\rangle$.
 Since there are exponentially many many-point correlation functions, the 2-point correlations are quickly forgotten by the MPDO.